Jue-Xu/Entanglement-Witness/README.md

 <!-- ######################### USAGE ############################# -->
-## Usage
+## Usage of code

+`Code` folder includes the code supporting the [paper](https://github.com/Jue-Xu/Entanglement-Witness/blob/main/ew.pdf).
-The package is organised as follows.
+The script and notebook are organized as follows.
 `quantum_state_utils.py` contains the functions that generate specific data (e.g. bi-separable, genuine entangled quantum states) and construct the training/testing datasets.
 The `entangle_detection.ipynb` notebook contains the scripts that generates a particular example or a figure.
 The `quantum_state_utils.py` module must be in the same directory as the notebook `entangle_detection.ipynb` when they are run.